xander1421/yt-fs/PRIVACY.md

-# Privacy Policy for YouTube Tab-Fullscreen + Auto Ad-Skip
+# Privacy Policy for YouTube Tab-Fullscreen

-**Last Updated**: June 14, 2024
+**Last Updated**: December 30, 2024
-**Version**: 1.1.0
+**Version**: 1.2.0

 ## Overview

-YouTube Tab-Fullscreen + Auto Ad-Skip ("the Extension") is committed to protecting your privacy.
+YouTube Tab-Fullscreen ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how we handle information when you use our browser extension.

 ## Information We Collect